benchristel/taste/README.md

 # taste

-An elegant set of JavaScript tools for writing well-tested web applications.
+An opinionated, elegant test library for web applications.

 ## What does it do?